- Request an advising appointment by email. Be sure to include the days/times you are available to meet

 - Satisfactory student conduct history.
 Student conduct history is provided to the International Programs Office by the Office of Student Conduct and Dispute Resolution.

-You may research study abroad opportunities by searching our database.
+Research study abroad opportunities by searching our database.

 At this time there are no opportunities for students to participate in direct admit or direct enrollment programs through the University.